Adaptive Music Partnership (AMP)

-The Adaptive Music Partnership (AMP) Program connects music and special education to create learning environments that support all learners in cognitive, social, emotional, physical and musical development.
+The Adaptive Music Partnership (AMP) connects music and special education to improve students lives, targeting social/emotional, academic, and artistic development.

-Rhoda Bernard, Ed.D., Managing Director, Berklee Institute for Arts Education and Special Needs, Berklee College of Music
+Rhoda Bernard, Managing Director of Berklee Institute for Arts Education and Special Needs, Berklee College of Music

-Julie Jaron, Director of Visual and Performing Arts, Springfield Public Schools
+Julie Jaron, Springfield Public Schools Director of Visual and Performing Arts

 Sara Jones, UMass Amherst Assistant Professor of Music Education